-36 Gunn is the 1st movie that I worked on as a Line Producer, and We shot in 2018-19 during Christmas all over the Uk.
+36 Gunn is the 1st movie I worked on as a Line Producer, and We shot in 2018-19 during Christmas all over the Uk.

 #36Gunn is a fantastic story about a couple married with the help of the Indian tradition of matching 36 points on Horoscopes who end up in the UK for their Honeymoon and truly end up discovering/questioning their compatibility.
 In Hindu tradition, Horoscope matching is the first step towards marriage to ensure the couple is compatible.
 This exercise has been a part of India’s culture for 1000s of years, but our director Samit Kakkad and the writer Hrishikesh Koli would like to question whether this 1000-year-old tradition is still necessary for a happy marriage.
 It’s funny, sad and romantic and I hope you will enjoy it.